YoungeunJo/news_community/README.md

 </div>

 ### 🏠 About project
-This News community developed by Team Harmony provides a summary of Naver sports news using CLOVA Summary, a text summarization API.</br>
+News Community provides a summary of Naver sports news using CLOVA Summary, a text summarization API.
-You can read summarised sports news on a daily basis.
-And you can express your thoughts freely on each article that you are interested.
+Feel free to express your thoughts on sports news without any burden to read full news articles!
 <br/>
 <br/>
 ### ⏲  Project duration